D4majaUK/D4majaUK/_posts/2022-09-06-not-technical-but.md

 >Smart 3.1 was then updated to Smartware II - a better suite of applications, allowing more complexity of what could be done.

+# Introduction

+Here we are with my blog all about not being technical.
+As you look through this blog you may notice something, something that may contradict the perceived focus of this blog.
+But I won’t give the whole game away.
+I’m not a technical guy (and many have told me this along my life journey), and here’s the evidence so you can see for yourself.

+I hope you find this an interesting insight

+“I’m not technical, but.......”